roman-milk/roman-milk.github.io/teachers-confused-mind.md

  "This morning I mounted three rings in the beamed ceiling.
 I think I got the measurements right.
 I cut some rope and its over on the table.
 All we need to do is tie their wrists and give them their weapons."

  "All right let's do this."
 Karen jumped up and grabbed the ropes.
-Report_Story #2